ryanannis/UnnamedEngine/Readme.md

 ## What is this?

 This is an unfinished game engine.
-It is inspired by the architecture of [Overwatch](https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities)
+It inspired by the architecture of [Overwatch](https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities).

+It is a personal project of Ryan Annis, but hopefully can implement some novel features in the future.

 ## Overview